Warm, dry, breezy weather to challenge fire crews in Arizona – KION546

 Warm, dry, breezy weather to challenge fire crews in Arizona

 FLAGSTAFF, Ariz.
-(AP) — Fire crews battling a pair of wildfires in northern Arizona were expecting some growth Thursday because of warm, dry and breezy conditions, officials said.
+(AP) — Fire crews battling a pair of wildfires in northern Arizona were expecting some growth Thursday because of warm, dry and breezy conditions.

 Both blazes were moving through grass, brush and pine trees on the northern outskirts of Flagstaff, a mountainous city that’s home to Northern Arizona University and the observatory where Pluto was discovered.
 It’s also a popular respite from the sweltering desert heat.